What is Born Haber Cycle?

 Some important concepts to understand before implementing Born-Haber Cycle are discussed below:

-- Ionization Energy or ionization potential – The energy required to remove an electron from a neutral atom with external energy is called ionization energy.
+- Ionisation Energy or ionisation potential – The energy required to remove an electron from a neutral atom with external energy is called ionisation energy.
 Therefore, it will always hold a positive value.
-Ionization energy increases from left to right in the periodic table but decreases from top to bottom.
+Ionisation energy increases from left to right in the periodic table but decreases from top to bottom.

 - Electron Affinity – The energy liberated when an electron is added to a neutral atom.
 Generally, the energy released is a negative value, therefore, while calculating the lattice energy, subtract the electron affinity.
 Electron affinity increases from left to right in the periodic table but decreases from top to bottom.

 - Dissociation energy – The energy required to break a compound is called dissociation energy.

 - The heat of formation – There is a change in energy when an element forms a compound.
 This energy is called the heat of formation.

-- Sublimation energy – The energy required to change solid state to a gas, with the help of input energy.
+- Sublimation energy – The energy required to change a solid state to a gas, with the help of input energy.
 Therefore, it is a positive value.

 How to use Born Haber Cycle?